Dialectical Behavior Therapy

 - Stage 1: Moving to gain control.
-People using DBT may have a history of being reckless, out of control, and dangerous to themselves or the people around them.
-Surely, people with bipolar disorder can relate to this feeling.
-DBT helps to build attention, improve positive relationships, and understand emotions to gain control.
+People using DBT may have a history of being reckless, out of control and dangerous to themselves or the people around them.
+Some people with bipolar disorder can relate to this feeling.
+DBT helps to build attention, improve positive relationships and understand emotions to gain control.

 - Stage 3: Solving normal problems as part of living a normal life.
 Since not all situations or emotions are extreme, this stage helps to differentiate the serious from the not-so-serious while learning simple problem-solving techniques.

 - Stage 4: Moving to feeling completeness as a person.
 Phase four is less about dealing will symptoms and more focused on finding well-being and a life of happiness.